 The West Highland Way is 96 miles (145km) long, running from Milngavie north of Glasgow to Fort William in the Scottish Highlands.
 I decided to give it a go as it looked beautiful and I have a bit of a soft spot for Scotland, having been at university in Edinburgh.
 I also felt bad about quite how little of the countryside I saw in that time, having been too busy straightening my hair or drinking Glen’s vodka and coke.
 This would be my chance to make up for all that!

-My backpack and I travelled from Euston to Glasgow, leaving behind a sunny London and arriving in a rather ominously cloudy Scotland.
-I checked into the Milngavie Premier Inn (classy!) and set off for what would be my second solo meal in a pub ahead of starting a long walk for no particular reason.
+My backpack and I travelled from Euston to Glasgow, leaving behind a sunny London and arriving in an ominously cloudy Scotland.
+I checked into the Milngavie Premier Inn (classy!) and headed to the a pub.

 I hate to start on a negative note, but day one really sucked.
-OK, there was a really nice moment or two at the start where some very lovely people wished me luck as I wondered through the town centre.
+OK, there was a really nice moment or two at the start where some very lovely people wished me luck in the town centre.
 But other than that it was pissing it (and I mean PISSING it) down with rain for the entire day and the scenery was basically non-existent.

-Things started to improve dramatically when I arrived at a lovely BnB in Drymen called Kip in the Kirk.
+Things improved dramatically once I arrived at a lovely BnB in Drymen called Kip in the Kirk.
 I had a shower, got my boots on the radiator and headed to the communal cream tea that they serve up for hikers every day.
 There I met three great girls; Desiree (Switzerland), Marta (Spain), and Noelle (Germany), who became my eating and drinking companions for the rest of the trip.
 We set the tone that evening with our first taste of haggis and whiskey at a local pub.

 I arrived at Sallochey Campsite at about 3pm.
 The facilities are minimal and much more akin to what I found in California; composting toilet, a tap for water and washing plates and no artificial light.
 There is no one managing the site overnight either, just a lovely ranger and dog who were there til about 8pm.
 I admit this un-nerved me a little at first, but once I settled in I was really happy.